DGrv/dorian-gravier/_posts/2018/2018-12-20-Exportopenstreetmap.md

 Hmmm let's ask wikipedia :

-_The **Shuttle Radar Topography Mission** (**SRTM**) is an international research effort that obtained [digital elevation models](https://en.wikipedia.org/wiki/Digital_elevation_model) on a near-global scale from 56° S to 60° N,[\[2\]](https://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission#cite_note-NikP2-2) to generate the most complete high-resolution digital topographic database of Earth prior to the release of the [ASTER GDEM](https://en.wikipedia.org/wiki/ASTER_GDEM) in 2009. _
+The **Shuttle Radar Topography Mission** (**SRTM**) is an international research effort that obtained [digital elevation models](https://en.wikipedia.org/wiki/Digital_elevation_model) on a near-global scale from 56° S to 60° N, to generate the most complete high-resolution digital topographic database of Earth prior to the release of the [ASTER GDEM](https://en.wikipedia.org/wiki/ASTER_GDEM) in 2009.
 ...

-_The elevation models derived from the SRTM data are used in [Geographic Information Systems](https://en.wikipedia.org/wiki/Geographic_Information_Systems).
+The elevation models derived from the SRTM data are used in [Geographic Information Systems](https://en.wikipedia.org/wiki/Geographic_Information_Systems).
 They can be downloaded freely over the Internet, and their file format (.hgt) is supported by several software developments._

 OSM created a great tool to extract incredibly easily those information : [Srtm2Osm](http://wiki.openstreetmap.org/wiki/Srtm2Osm) (why making it complicated...).